First Jewish–Roman War: Judaea under the Romans

 In 63 BCE, the kingdom of Judaea was conquered by the Roman Republic, ending Jewish independence under the Hasmonean dynasty.
 Roman general Pompey intervened in a succession war between two brothers, Hyrcanus and Aristobolus.
 After capturing Jerusalem, Pompey entered the Temple's Holy of Holies; this was an act of desecration as only the High Priest was permitted to enter.
 The Jewish monarchy was abolished, Hyrcanus was appointed to serve exclusively as High Priest, and parts of the kingdom were transferred to Hellenistic cities or to the Roman province of Syria.

 In 40 BCE, Antigonus II Mattathias, Aristobolus' son, briefly regained the throne with Parthian support becoming the last Hasmonean king.
-However, he was deposed in 37 BC by Herod, who had been appointed "King of the Jews" by the Roman Senate.
+He was deposed in 37 BCE by Herod, who had been appointed "King of the Jews" by the Roman Senate.
 Herod ruled Judaea as a client kingdom.
 Although he succeeded in preserving a measure of autonomy, his heavy taxation, harsh repression—including executions of family members—and control over Jewish institutions fostered deep resentment.
-After Herod's death in 4 BC, his realm was divided among his sons: Archelaus served as ethnarch of Judea, Samaria, and Idumaea, while Herod Antipas governed Galilee and Perea.
-Archelaus's misrule led to his deposition in 6 AD, and the Roman Empire annexed his territories as the province of Judaea.
+After Herod's death in 4 BCE, his realm was divided among his sons: Archelaus served as ethnarch of Judea, Samaria, and Idumaea, and Herod Antipas governed Galilee and Perea.
+Archelaus's misrule led to his deposition in 6 CE, and the Roman Empire annexed his territories as the province of Judaea.